MessiahiSeek/iSeek/README.md

 - Ability to talk into your phone and receive a response from the chatbot
 ### Dark Mode
 - Ability to change the color scheme from light to dark!

+### State of iSeek
+- iSeek, while the possibility of new features is endless, development has been halted since we have our MVP.

 ## To run the application locally